Teaneck NJ Eluding a Police Officer Defense Attorneys

 Bergen County NJ Criminal Defense Lawyers with Offices in Hackensack, New Jersey

 Eluding police is a serious felony charge in Bergen County NJ that can result in jail time, probation, and a permanent criminal charge on your record if convicted.
+It is a common charge that carries substantial penalties because a finding of guilt can result in punishment for a second degree or third degree felony.
+For example, when a defendant knowingly flees or attempts to elude police or law enforcement officers after having received any signal from such officer to bring the vehicle or vessel to a full stop, he or she can be found guilty of committing this offense.
+The distinction between third and second degree eluding is if the flight or attempt to elude creates a risk of death or injury to any person.
+A common example of eluding is a high-speed chase to avoid getting stopped by police.
 If you are charged with a second degree or third degree eluding in New Jersey, it is imperative that you contact an experienced criminal defense lawyer for help.
 The Tormey Law Firm boasts a team of highly skilled criminal defense and drunk driving (DWI) attorneys with years of experience representing clients charged with criminal and traffic offenses, including eluding a police officer, aggravated assault, theft by deception, and credit card fraud in Bergen County and throughout New Jersey, including in Montvale, Saddle Brook, and Teaneck.
 With offices conveniently located in the center of Hackensack’s criminal justice complex, Mr. Tormey and his fellow attorneys appear in courts throughout Bergen County on a daily basis, utilizing their detail-intensive approach and well-founded reputations to achieve the best possible results for their clients.

 Mr. Tormey has years of experience defending clients charged with eluding offenses throughout New Jersey.
 In fact, Mr. Tormey recently represented a client in Morris County on a second degree eluding charge.
 The client was facing five (5) to ten (10) years in New Jersey State Prison.
 Mr. Tormey was able to convince the prosecutor to admit the client into the Pre-Trial Intervention (PTI) program.
 Now, when the client completes the program, he not only will avoid jail time but he will also have no criminal record.
 To speak with Mr. Tormey or a member of his criminal trial team, contact their Hackensack, New Jersey offices at (201)-330-4979.
 Free consultations are always provided and we pride ourselves on providing immediate assistance.